 - Registration Exchange meetings with the registration staff of other Ontario regulators - workshops and sessions organized by the Office of the Fairness Commissioner - the Annual Conference of the (CLEAR) Council on Licensure, Enforcement and Regulation .Council members and staff have attended the Executive Leadership program.
-The College Registrar facilitated the Leadership program. - the Annual Conference of Federation of Associations of Regulatory Boards (FARB) - -the Annual Conference of the National Organization for Competency Assurance (NOCA) - the Annual Education Conference and Annual Meeting of the Association of Social Work Boards (ASWB). - -the first and second annual Ontario Profession Regulators' Policy Network (OPRPN) - the College's Annual Education Day - Business Writing and Grammar workshop - Project Management workshop - Time Management workshop ii. individuals who make registration decisions iii. individuals who make internal review or appeal decisions
+In the past, the College Registrar facilitated the Leadership program. - the Annual Conference of Federation of Associations of Regulatory Boards (FARB) - -the Annual Conference of the National Organization for Competency Assurance (NOCA), now known as ICE - the Annual Education Conference and Annual Meeting of the Association of Social Work Boards (ASWB). - -the first and second annual Ontario Profession Regulators' Policy Network (OPRPN) - the College's Annual Education Day - Business Writing and Grammar workshop - Project Management workshop - Time Management workshop